1. What is the Care Team and what is the purpose of reporting incidents?

 To connect information that is collected into an assessment of risk that may exist.

 To prevent possible harm by recommending appropriate action to either assist an individual in fulfilling their obligations as a student or to remove an individual student from the campus community.
-The committee is led by the Associate Vice President and Dean of Students, and its proceedings are confidential.
+The committee is led by the Dean of Students, and its proceedings are confidential.

 2. How do I contact the Care Team?